Last updated on

 Voila!
 You now know how to get a page ready to rank in Google.
 It really is this simple.
 Sure, your page probably won’t rank overnight (that rarely happens with SEO), but with enough time and consistently, your page will crawl its way to the front cover of search results.

-Use the above 7 tips as your checklist when optimizing a page for Google and hit us with questions in the comments if you have any!
+Use the above 7 tips as your checklist when optimizing your real estate SEO copywriting for Google and hit us with questions in the comments if you have any!